nagova/FunMaP/README.md

   </a>
 </p>

-A thesis-linked research repository for micromagnetic simulations, SQUID magnetometry analysis, and XRD visualisation of FePt thin films on spherical SiO₂ substrates.
+A thesis-linked (soon to be pre-printed) research repository for micromagnetic simulations, SQUID magnetometry analysis, and XRD visualisation of FePt thin films on spherical SiO₂ substrates.

 ---